ConexoLA/Rawrr_doc_es/docs/content/3 Funciones/_index.md

 ---
-title: 3 Functions
+title: 3 Funciones
-description: This is the functions main page description
+description: Esta es la página principal de las Funciones

 ---
 The following are the basic functions of RAWRR.
 They respond to the order set out in section 6 related to workflows, although they can be executed in the order in which the user wishes.